 Michigan Check Crime Defense Attorneys

-At Kronzek and Cronkright, PLLC, our trial lawyers have helped countless clients avoid jail and prison for financial crimes.
+At The Kronzek Firm, our trial lawyers have helped countless clients avoid jail and prison for financial crimes.
 In Michigan, there are numerous reasons why check writing results in criminal charges.
 In each instance, the charges are serious and require the assistance of an experienced financial transaction attorney.

 A bank might return a check unpaid as “uncollected funds” if the funds used to base the check on have not cleared the bank yet.
 For example, if an individual deposits a check and immediately writes a check for that exact amount, the bank wants to make sure that the original deposited check clears first.